viviandotdev/ObsidianVault/+ Encounters/My Happiness.md

 - autonomy over my time
 - learning new things
 - thinking about myself and how I can improve
+-
-- low risk toleranc
+- low risk tolerance

 **list of things that makes you un happpy**
 - large crowds and groups
--
+- meditation,  it is too boring and feels not productive for me